Golf88cw/linguist/README.md

 respective licenses. `grammars.yml` specifies the repository for each grammar.

-All other files are covered by the MIT license, see `LICENSE`.
+All other files are covered by the MIT license, see `LICENSE`. test "Show welcome message on first invocation" {
+    run project.sh
+    assert_output --partial 'Welcome to our project!'

+    run project.sh
+    refute_output --partial 'Welcome to our project!'
+}
+This test fails as expected:

+$ ./test/bats/bin/bats test/test.bats
+ ✗ Show welcome message on first invocation
+   (from function `refute_output' in file test/test_helper/bats-assert/src/refute_output.bash, line 189,
+    in test file test/test.bats, line 17)
+     `refute_output --partial 'Welcome to our project!'' failed

+   -- output should not contain substring -- substring (1 lines):
+     Welcome to our project!
+   output (2 lines):
+     Welcome to our project!
+     NOT IMPLEMENTED!
+   --

+1 test, 1 failuretest "Show welcome message on first invocation" {
+    run project.sh
+    assert_output --partial 'Welcome to our project!'

+    run project.sh
+    refute_output --partial 'Welcome to our project!'
+}
+This test fails as expected:

+$ ./test/bats/bin/bats test/test.bats
+ ✗ Show welcome message on first invocation
+   (from function `refute_output' in file test/test_helper/bats-assert/src/refute_output.bash, line 189,
+    in test file test/test.bats, line 17)
+     `refute_output --partial 'Welcome to our project!'' failed

+   -- output should not contain substring -- substring (1 lines):
+     Welcome to our project!
+   output (2 lines):
+     Welcome to our project!
+     NOT IMPLEMENTED!
+   --

+1 test, 1 failure